Corporate Manslaughter Solicitors & Director Liability for Gross Negligence Manslaughter

 We are relentless in the pursuit of achieving the best result possible for all of our clients and will continuously work hard on your behalf with an attention to detail and tenacity that is second to none.

-Our solicitors have practised within the area of business crime since 1998, and their experience and expertise are guaranteed to give you the best possible chance of a successful case.
+Our Criminal Defence Lawyers have practised within the area of business crime since 1998, and their experience and expertise are guaranteed to give you the best possible chance of a successful case.

-Draycott Browne is one of Manchester's top Business Crime Law firms.
+Draycott Browne is one of Manchester's top Criminal Law Firms.
 We regularly provide specialist criminal defence representation to clients in Manchester, Liverpool and London.
 We offer our services to clients throughout the whole of England and Wales.

 When facing such serious consequences, you cannot afford to settle for anything less than Draycott Browne.
 Call our business crime team today on +44 (0)161 452 7675.